 It is always best to send them a written notice in addition to a phone call or in-person conversation in case there’s any question in the future of when you delivered the notice and when you plan to move out.

 What is the difference between notice to vacate and eviction?

-A notice to vacate is written by the tenant to inform the landlord of their intent to move out of their rental property.
-It’s typically sent 30, 60, or 90 days in advance of the tenant’s intended move-out date, according to the requirements of the lease agreement.
+The tenant writes a notice to vacate to inform the landlord of intent to move out of the rental property, typically 30, 60, or 90 days before the intended move-out date or according to the requirements of the lease agreement.